Injector Coding: Why and How to Do It Right

 How to Read and Understand Injector Codes

-Before you jump into the coding process, it’s a good idea to know what those injector codes mean.
+Before you jump into the coding process, it’s a good idea to know what those injector codes mean—and what a bad injector code can do to your engine’s performance.

 These codes might look like random letters and numbers, but they’re packed with important info about each injector’s unique traits.